Child and Family Wellbeing

 Child and Family Wellbeing during the COVID19 outbreak.

 The current coronavirus pandemic is a serious source of worry to adults and children alike for multiple reasons.
 Many specialist providers have developed resources to help support mental health and wellbeing specifically with the current circumstances in mind.
 A number of them are signposted here and more will be added as they become available.
 Previously highlighted resources also remain useful.
 Support from school in this area also remains possible during the closure.
-If you feel that you or child needs extra support please contact us via the Faith and Family Support Officer contact form at the bottom of this page.
+If you feel that you or child need extra support please contact us via the Faith and Family Support Officer contact form at the bottom of this page.

 During this time our School Nurse Emma Higham has also made her contact details available directly to parents.
 Please be aware that Emma covers many schools and her availability will also be subject to change.
 However, at present her intention is to be able to try and answer your query within 2 working days.